MCC Facts

 Out-Of-State

-*as of fall 2021
+*as of fall 2025

-in scholarships awarded to 572 students by the MCC Foundation in 2020-21
+in scholarships MCC Foundation awarded to 945 students in 2024-25

-degree and certificate programs offered fully and partially online
+online degree and certificate programs

-of our programs offer at least one form of applied learning, including apprentice training, civic engagement, clinical/practicum, co-op, entrepreneurship, internship, fieldwork, global education, research and/or service learning.
+of our programs offer at least one form of applied learning, including apprentice training, civic engagement, clinical/practicum, co-op, entrepreneurship, internship, fieldwork, global education, research, and/or service learning

 - A.A., A.S., A.A.S. degrees, including a machine trades apprentice degree